 As predicted, cryptocurrencies have seen a meteoric rise in price.
 The entire virtual currency market reached a capitalization of nearly $2 trillion dollars in just 12 years.
-Within five years from mid-2013, the complete market cap for all cryptocurrencies grew by a whopping 10,000 percent.
+Within five years from mid-2013, the complete market cap for all cryptocurrencies grew by a whopping 10,000%.

 A number of other virtual currencies came onto the market following the advent of bitcoin.
 In the terminology of the trade, they underwent a cryptocurrency ICO (initial coin offering).
 These include Litecoin, introduced in 2011, and Ethereum, introduced in 2015.

-The first step to buying cryptocurrencies is to find an exchange.
-But the selection of an exchange for investing in cryptocurrencies poses unique risks.
+The first step to buying cryptocurrency is to find an exchange.
+However, selecting an exchange for investing in cryptocurrency poses unique risks.
 This is because even if a cryptocurrency exchange claims it is incorporated in a large Western country, it will not be registered with the national financial oversight agency.
 Again, that is because cryptocurrency is, by definition, free from government control and supervision, and this allows crypto investment fraud to flourish.